-[26] Turning to seriousness in Collie v Nursing Council of New Zealand17 the Court's noted, as regards the threshold for disciplinary matters, that:

-[21] Negligence or malpractice may or may not be sufficient to constitute professional misconduct and the guide must be standards applicable by competent, ethical and responsible practitioners and there must be behaviour which falls seriously short of that which is to be considered acceptable and not mere inadvertent error, oversight or for that matter carelessness.

-[27] This was not a case of inadvertence, error or oversight.
-It was deliberate conduct.
-It was serious and as such the Board finds that the Respondent has departed from what the Board considers to be an accepted standard of conduct and that the conduct was sufficiently serious enough to warrant a disciplinary outcome.
+- undertaken.
+For example, the platform location could change as could the finished floor levels.
+Put simply, carrying out preparatory work in advance of a building consent being issued carries with it risks that a building practitioner should not take. - [30] Turning to seriousness in Collie v Nursing Council of New Zealand12 the Court's noted, as regards the threshold for disciplinary matters, that: - [21] Negligence or malpractice may or may not be sufficient to constitute professional misconduct and the guide must be standards applicable by competent, ethical and responsible practitioners and there must be behaviour which falls seriously short of that which is to be considered acceptable and not mere inadvertent error, oversight or for that matter carelessness. - [31] The matters referred to above in respect of why preparatory earthworks should not be carried out in advance of the consent apply to seriousness.
+Building consents cannot be retrospectively granted.
+Rather a Certificate of Acceptance (CoA) has to be applied for.
+A CoA is inferior to a Code Compliance Certificate which is issued for work that has been carried out in accordance with a building consent.
+Put simply the building consent process is the cornerstone of the compliance framework within the Act.
+Conduct which subverts that process is considered to be serious. - [32] The Board does accept that there are mitigating circumstances around the advice sought from the Council.
+Those, however, go to penalty, not to responsibility. - [33] Given the above factors the Board, which includes persons with extensive experience and expertise in the building industry, considered the Respondent has departed from what the Board considers to be an accepted standard of conduct and that the conduct was sufficiently serious enough to warrant a disciplinary outcome.